 Share the state of affairs

-- Send a survey to collect everyone’s input fast and easy
+Send a quick survey to collect everyone’s input

 Shape the OKR

 Once the state of affairs is clear, categorize the input and let team members weigh in on what's important and what to prioritize.
-Make sure you answer the following question for each one of the identified priorities: Why is this important?
+Be sure to answer the following question for each of the identified priorities: Why is this important?
 Why is this urgent?

 You can do a scoring system or take a vote to come to a consensus.
-Also ensure the goal is relevant by aligning it to a higher level Objective.
+Also ensure the goal is relevant by aligning it to a higher level Objective or the KPI that it is trying to improve.
 The Objective should be inspiring and you can seek suggestions for how it's written.
 It's important that the language resonates with the team so that they feel connected to the cause and motivated to work on it.

 Once team OKRs have been determined, it's time to add Initiatives - those projects and tasks that will help drive your OKRs to success.
-Team members should suggest these Initiatives that they feel can help achieve the goal.
-Once you have a list, narrow it down to those that have the highest chances of making a meaningful impact (keeping in mind costs and effort required if possible).
+Team members should suggest these Initiatives that they feel can help move the needle on each Key Result.
+Once you have a list, narrow it down to those that have the highest chances of making a meaningful impact (keeping in mind costs and effort required, if possible).